deeptools/deeptools25/README.md

 ## Run benchmark

-Adjust the `Nthreads` variable at the top of `Snakefile` however you like it, and then:

-`snakemake --use-conda --benchmark-extended --config organism=homo`
+`snakemake --use-conda --benchmark-extended --config organism=homo ntimes=3 nthreads=8`

 If you wanted to run this on an HPC cluster, we do provide an executor config file, just `$ run.sh` ;)

+Optionally, you may want to adjust the different bin sizes at the top of the Snakefile, or even the hardcoded number of transcripts to be taken from the GTF.

 > [!WARNING]
 >